Awesome alligator wood carving

 Also, mark the wood that you will remove to shape the round eyes (photo 18).
 Don’t worry if one eye is a little smaller.
 Cartoon eyes don’t have to be matchy-matchy.

-Mouth drawn on wood carved alligator15.
+Big teeth are drawn to guide carving a funny wooden alligator15.
 Right side details are drawn

-Details drawn on left side of wood carved alligator16.
+Big teeth details drawn to guide carving left side of wooden alligator16.
 Left side details are drawn

-Underbelly details on wood carved alligator17.
+Sketched underbelly details to guide wood carving of an alligator17.
 Belly details are drawn

-Eyes drawn on wood carved alligator18.
+Guidelines on wood to guide how to carve eyes on a wooden alligator18.
 Wood marked for removal for eyes

 Carve the details on your alligator wood carving